pa11y/pa11y.github.io/README.md

 ### Contributor guides

-The contributor guides live in the [`contributing` folder](contributing), these pages are Markdown files.
+The contributor guides live in the [`contributing` folder](contributing) as Markdown files.
 Edit the others at will, but the Code of Conduct should not be edited – we use the [Contributor Covenant][contributor-covenant] without modifications.

 ### Contact page